lmas/thesis/thesis.typ

 == Motivation

-// The background offers the background to why you are working with your problems.

-// - Growing sensor networks and increasing amounts of data in the industry
-// search: industry 4.0
-// REFS:
-// Industry 4.0

 Today the world is experiencing it's fourth industrial revolution.
 If the use of electricity and digitisation pushed the two previous revolutions